Shikaga/story/index.md

 7.
 ---

 Emlyn woke early.
-She splashed her face with water and got dressed before esneaing into Orin room.
+She splashed her face with water and got dressed before entering into Orin room.
 Dawn had barely cracked and she didn't expect Orin to be up yet, but she saw him sitting by his desk, crouching over his books.

 "Good morning!", he said, swivelling in his chair to look at her over the top of his glasses.